gtk-rs/lgpl-docs/atk/vendor.md

 <!-- enum Role::variant Tree -->
 An object used to represent hierarchical information to the user
 <!-- enum Role::variant TreeTable -->
-An object capable of expanding and collapsing rows as well as showing multiple columns of data. `Since`: ATK-0.7
+An object capable of expanding and collapsing rows as well as showing multiple columns of data.
+(Since: 0.7)
 <!-- enum Role::variant Unknown -->
 The object contains some Accessible information, but its role is not known
 <!-- enum Role::variant Viewport -->